shakes76/PatternAnalysis-2024/recognition/48019022_GNN/README.md

 Student Number: 48019022

 ## Project Overview
 This project implements a variety of Graph Neural Network (GNN) architectures for node classification, specifically for the Facebook Large Page-Page Network dataset.
-The goal of the project was to sufficiently classify nodes of the graph data into 4 categories: politicians, governmental organizations, television shows and companies.
+The goal of the project was to sufficiently classify nodes of the graph data into 4 categories: politicians, governmental organisations, television shows and companies.
 A potential use of this model would be to improve content recommendations for Facebook users, or categorise and moderate Facebook pages.

 ## Table of Contents